IRELAND 11 Days

 If you like whiskey, choose the tour and tasting at Jameson Distillery Bow St.

-• Overnight: Dublin ( 2 nights), Best area to stay is near Temple Street.
+• Overnight: Dublin ( 2 nights), The best area to stay is near Temple Street.

 • Driving time: Galway —> Dublin, 3 hours.